 Children’s bodies tend to tolerate chemotherapy better in the short term than adults do.
 But some side effects are more likely to occur in children.
 Because some of these side effects could be long-term or might not occur until years later, children who survive cancer need careful attention for the rest of their lives.

 Since the 1960s, most children and teens with cancer have been treated at special centers designed for them.
 Being treated in these centers offers the advantage of having a team of specialists who are experienced with the differences between adult and childhood cancers, as well as the unique needs of children with cancer and their families.
 This team usually includes pediatric oncologists, surgeons, radiation oncologists, pathologists, pediatric oncology nurses, and nurse practitioners.

-Childhood cancer centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and educate the entire family.
+Childhood cancer centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support the entire family.

-In these centers, doctors treating children with Hodgkin disease often use treatment plans that are part of clinical trials.
-The purpose of these studies is to find the most effective treatment that causes the fewest side effects.
+In these centers, doctors treating children with HL often use treatment plans that are part of clinical trials.
+The purpose of these studies is to find the best treatments that cause the fewest side effects.